"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Interference: A degradation of a received signal caused by another transmitter, a noise source, or the desired signal propagation over two or more different routes.

-Inverted vee antenna: A half-wave dipole erected in the form of an upside-down vee, with the feed point at the apex.
+Inverted Vee Antenna: A half-wave dipole erected in the form of an upside-down V, with the feed point at the apex.
 It is essentially omnidirectional, and is sometimes called a dropping doublet.

 Ionization: The process where radiation and particles from the Sun make some of the Earths atmosphere partially conductive.